 This article covers the following topics:

-Answer Bot requirements
+Answer Bot requirements and limitations

 In order to use Answer Bot, you must meet the following requirements: